jcthedog/NeverForget/SAFEGUARD_PROTOCOLS.md

 *This document is the primary authority for all file protection protocols.*
 *Last Updated: December 26, 2024*
-*Version: 2.1 - Enhanced Protection System with Compiler Fixes*
+*Version: 2.2 - Enhanced UX & Time Format Support Complete*